n0th1n3-00X/security_prince/README.md

 You can read about my work and learnings on my various blogs [here](https://about.me/security-prince)

-Technical Skills i possess are Vulnerability Assessment and Penetration Testing of Web Applications and Network, Secure Code Review, Threat Modelling, Secure Architecture/Design Review.
+Technical Skills i possess are Vulnerability Assessment and Penetration Testing of Web Applications and Network

 I have some hands-on experience on tools like Burpsuite, Nmap, Nessus, Metasploit, Jenkins, Dependency Check, Sonarqube, Jira, git, Github, BitBucket/Stash, Confluence, Nipper, QualysGuard